jpvolt/orbital/docs/manual-linux.md

 ## Building

-1. Install the following dependencies (if using apt on Ubuntu):
+1. Install the following dependencies (if using apt on Ubuntu or pacman on Arch):
     ```
+    #Ubuntu
     # Common dependencies
     sudo apt -qq install \
         git python